jsnpg/jsnpg/README.md

 ## .string (char *)
 A null terminated string of JSON data.
-An alternative to supplying .bytes and .count.
+An alternative to supplying `bytes` and `count`.

 ## .dom (jsnpg_dom *)
 The dom option allows the parser to replay a previous parse that has been stored in memory.
 [Generator Options](#generator-options) shows how to generate a dom object.

-Th dom option was provided as the JSON benchmark used for performance analysis required that a parse to and from a DOM could be performed.
-Jsnpg does not provide facilities to query the in memory representation.P
+Th dom option was provided as the JSON benchmark that was used for performance analysis required that a parse to and from a DOM could be performed.
+Jsnpg does not provide facilities to query the in memory representation.

 ## .callbacks (jsnpg_callbacks *)
 The SAX callback functions that the parser should call.